How to Start an Ice Cream Truck

 Step 5: Apply for Business Licenses and Permits

 Operating an ice cream truck will require multiple licenses and permits.
-In addition to the standard business licenses and permits required by your town, you’ll need to apply for a food service permit and pass health inspections from the local health department.
+In addition to the general business registrations, such as a business license, sales tax permit, and others that are required by your town, you’ll need to apply for a food service permit and pass health inspections from the local health department.
 You may also need additional vendor permits that are specific to the location where you will be selling.

 Also, check with your local Department of Motor Vehicles to see what licensing is required for your truck to operate as requirements will differ from one state to another.

 Related: Common business licenses, permits, and registrations by state

 Start-up costs for an ice cream truck business can be high, so finding financing will be an important task in getting your business up and running.
 To get a business loan, a borrower will need to have good credit and personally invest their own money toward 15-25% of the start-up costs.
 A strong, detailed business plan can also help when securing financing.

 Step 7: Open a Business Bank Account